 The Committee also reviews major claims for risk management practices that can be shared or improved and evaluates equipment to prevent or minimize losses.
 Over the last twelve years, members have approved a total of \$600,000 in grant funds to implement body-worn camera programs, purchase protective gear, and other risk management goods and services.
-Each meeting includes feedback on how effective the funding and risk management techniques have been in reducing the number of claims and their severity.
+Effective FY 24/25, the Board of Directors voted to double the Police Risk Management Grant Funds, increasing the annual funds to \$100,000 from \$50,000.